 14.2 The Seller refers to his instructions, manuals, operating instructions, etc., which must always be followed.
 Moreover, the use of the Product is dependent on the specific circumstances, such as the

-15.1 The Seller is not responsible for and does not guarantee the services, software, products, materials, tools and methods of the Buyer or third party, even if this is included in the supplies, except for any warranties that the Seller may pass on to buyer from Seller’s
+15.1 The Seller is not responsible for and does not guarantee the services, software, products, materials, tools, and methods of the Buyer or third party, even if this is included in the supplies, except for any warranties that the Seller may pass on to buy from Seller’s

 manufacturer or supplier on the condition that the manufacturer or supplier agrees that the complaint is covered by the warranty and the manufacturer or supplier releases the Seller from any claim in connection with it.

 15.2 In addition, the Seller does not warrant that the products supplied will operate flawlessly or without any interruption.